github-community-projects/graphql-client/guides/collocated-call-sites.md

 end
 ```

 Instead, declare and explicitly include the dependencies for helper methods that many receive GraphQL data objects.
+This decouples the `page_title` from changes to the ERB `Human` fragment.

 ``` erb
 <%graphql